 The formula is smooth and creamy, it doesn’t feel like a matt lipstick at all and on my fair skin, applied with the matching Pillow Talk lip liner, I can get away with applying it just outside my natural lip line.

 I understand what the description means by ‘3D glowing pigments’ it does hit the light as you move your lips, but not in a shimmery way.

 The ‘revolutionary’ shape of the bullet means nothing to me as I always apply with a lip brush.

 As creamy as it is, I still have to apply a glossy lipstick on top.
 I’m still pleased to use Pillow Talk as my lipstick ‘base coat’ though.
 This is because if you experience any lipstick bleed – I recently slicked on gloss without any lip liner, or any lipstick underneath, and to my horror, it seeped into vertical lip lines I never knew I had.
 I need these two Pillow Talk products to lock in the colour along the lip line and halt that bleed.

 I’ve been using this lipstick for about 3 weeks and the pigment’s so rich, it’s barely made a dent in the bullet.

 Pillow Talk lipstick £24.00 – Lip shape changer and vertical lip line insurance!

 A few years ago I was clearing out some old makeup – like most of us, I hold onto cosmetics far longer than I should.
 I wouldn’t use them, but then, I don’t want to throw them away either.

 Eek!
 Is this hoarding?

-NOW of course, I know it was a lip liner designed to stop lipstick bleed.
-I’m sure these pencils are still on the market and if you don’t want to spurge on the Charlotte Tilbury products, then this could be a cheaper alternative.
+NOW, of course, I know it was a lip liner designed to stop lipstick bleed.
+I’m sure these pencils are still on the market and if you don’t want to splurge on the Charlotte Tilbury products, then this could be a cheaper alternative.
 I’m going to hunt some down!